josefcub/tinymud154/README.txt

 Compiling TinyMUD:

-The code is written in ANSI C.  However, the source code originates from 1990.
-At the time of this writing (April 2004), several ugly hacks were made to the original source code of 1.5.4f in order to enable it to compile under Linux kernel 2.2.19 with glibc 2.1.3.
-There is no guarantee that the modified sources will compile under the operating systems cited.
+The code is written in C.  However, the source code originates from 1990.
+In April 2004 several ugly hacks were made to the original source code of 1.5.4f in order to enable it to compile under Linux kernel 2.2.19 with glibc 2.1.3.
+This was further hacked in July 2019 to compile under Ubuntu 18.04 with GCC 7.4
-Additionally,this has only been tested under Slackware 7.1, so your mileage may vary.

 To compile the netmud server, and its companion utilitiies simply change to the src/ directory and type: